JMousqueton/VeeamLogAnonymizer/.github/README.md

 I want to clarify that I'm not a developer by profession, but rather a member of the Veeam community who saw the need for a tool like this.
 The script has been created out of a passion for data privacy and a desire to contribute to our community.

+## 🆕 Important information

+With Eric, another Veeam Vanguard, we're developping a new version in C# to improuve drasticly the performance.

+You can find the **early stage** project  [here](https://github.com/JMousqueton/VBRLogAnonymizer).

 ## ⚠️ Disclamer